aiformankind/wait-time/wait_time.md

-#### AI For Mankind Lets Stop Covid-19 Hackathon Project
+#### Wait Time Now
-AI For Mankind is not responsible for the accuracy of this crowdsourced data.
-AI For Mankind assumes no responsibility for errors or omissions.
-The User assumes the entire risk associated with its use of this crowdsourced data.
-AI For Mankind shall not be held liable for any use or misuse of the data.
-The User bears all responsibility in determining whether these data are fit for the User's intended use.
+Wait Time Now is not responsible for the accuracy of this crowdsourced data and assumes no responsibility for any errors or omissions.
+The User assumes the entire risk associated with the use of this crowdsourced data.

+Costco 30 mins submitted at 2020/04/06 06:57:54